 The “Affluent Black Economic Segregation Index” is a common dissimilarity index most often used by demographers.
-In this case it measures the degree to which the wealthiest 10 percent of the metro area’s Blacks live separated from the remaining 90 percent of the Black population.
+In this case it measures the degree to which the wealthiest 10 percent of the metro area’s Black residents live separated from the remaining 90 percent of the Black population.

 Similarly, the “Poor Black Segregation Index” measures the degree to which the poorest 10 percent live separated from the remaining 90 percent.
 This group, in 1970, captured the poorest of the poor as in that year 18.4 percent of the black population fell below the poverty line so the poorest 10 percent covers barely half of them.

 I have combined these two segregation indices to produce a Black polarization index.
 Decade by decade, the most affluent 10 percent were somewhat more set apart than were the poorest 10 percent.
 However, between 1970 and 2014 metro Washington’s Black polarization index almost doubled from 25 to 49.